Medical Students for Choice's

 We cannot accept applications after the deadline has past.

-If you still have questions regarding general information, the application process or anything that wasn’t discussed here about the Abortion Training Institutes, you should email [email protected].
+If you still have questions regarding general information, the application process or anything that wasn’t discussed here about the Abortion Training Institutes, you should email meetings@msfc.org.
 An MSFC staff member will be happy to discuss the ATI in further detail with you.

 Abortion Training Institutes (ATIs) provide medical students with a fully funded educational opportunity to learn about abortion from family planning experts.
 The ATI will prepare you for future training in abortion care in a small group environment.

 ATIs are usually held in Philadelphia, PA.
-The next ATI is scheduled for Aug 25 to 27, 2023.

 You will work with an MSFC staff member to make sure your itinerary allows you to attend the full program, from Friday evening to Sunday afternoon.
 Students will be responsible for purchasing their own flight.
 Flights must be purchased based on cost efficiency, not by timing or availability.
 Flights must be approved by MSFC before they are purchased.
 This is applicable for train tickets as well.
 You will need to submit your receipt(s) for reimbursement from MSFC after your travel has been purchased.